Czjzek distribution

 where \(\zeta\) and \(\eta\) are the Haberlen components of the tensor and \(\sigma\) is the Czjzek width parameter.
 See Czjzek distribution for a further mathematical description of the model.

-The remainder of this page quickly describes how to generate Czjzek distributions and generate SpinSystem objects from these distributions.
+The remainder of this page quickly describes how to generate Czjzek distributions and generate SpinSystem instances from these distributions.
 Also, look at the gallery examples using the Czjzek distribution listed at the bottom of this page.

 Creating and sampling a Czjzek distribution